michaelruocco/idv-context/README.md

 *   Remove duplication between RecordAttemptRequest, DefaultRecordAttempt request, this may be covered by removing posting attempts to lockout state

-*   Allow passing in mobile numbers / email address with channel

 *   Remove country from identity and channels

 *   Tidy up cloud formation templates and try out creating API gateway